TDHolmes/tdholmes.github.io/README.md

 ![alt text][Pensel Top]

+The above is my first cut at the PCB.
+So far all sensors are working and I am getting accelerometer and magnetometer data out of the orientation IC.
 This is currently the main part I am working on for the overall Harma project.
 More info can be found [here][Pensel Link].

 ## [Ladder 42][Ladder 42 Link]